Sunless tanning: Beta-carotene

 Sunless-tanning pills often contain β-carotene.
 The American Cancer Society states that "Although the US Food and Drug Administration (FDA) has approved some of these additives for coloring food, they are not approved for use in tanning agents."
 Also that "They may be harmful at the high levels that are used in tanning pills."

 Chronic, high doses of synthetic β-carotene supplements have been associated with increased rate of lung cancer among those who smoke.

 Canthaxanthin

 Canthaxanthin is most commonly used as a color additive in certain foods.
-Although the FDA has approved the use of canthaxanthin in food, it does not approve its use as a tanning agent.
+Although the FDA has approved the use of canthaxanthin in food, it does not approve its use as a tanning agent and has issued warnings concerning its use.
 When used as a color additive, only very small amounts of canthaxanthin are needed.
 As a tanning agent, however, much larger quantities are used.
 After canthaxanthin is consumed, it is deposited throughout the body, including in the layer of fat below the skin, which turns an orange-brown color.
 These types of tanning pills have been linked to various side effects, including hepatitis and canthaxanthin retinopathy, a condition in which yellow deposits form in the retina of the eye.
 Other side effects including damage to the digestive system and skin surface have also been noted.
-The FDA withdrew approval for use of canthaxanthin as a tanning agent, and has issued warnings concerning its use.